 And while it is okay – necessary, really – to embrace your feelings, it is equally critical that you avoid existing in a full-blown pity party day in and day out, because that probably won’t help much in the long run.

-So, what to do?
+So, what to do with your broken heart?
 Consider these tips for managing your post-divorce funk.

 Let yourself feel your emotions – whatever they are – all the way down to your toes.
 Cry if you need to.
 Get mad if that’s what works for you.
 And then do something, anything, that helps you move forward in a positive direction.